bytecodealliance/bytecodealliance.org/_posts/2019-12-04-using-webassembly-from-dot-net-with-wasmtime.md

 github_name: peterhuene
 ---

-[Wasmtime](https://github.com/bytecodealliance/wasmtime/), the WebAssembly runtime from the [Bytecode Alliance](https://bytecodealliance.org/articles/announcing-the-bytecode-alliance), recently added an early preview of an API for .NET Core, Microsoft's free, open-source, and cross-platform application runtime.
+[Wasmtime](https://github.com/bytecodealliance/wasmtime/), the WebAssembly runtime from the [Bytecode Alliance](https://bytecodealliance.org/articles/announcing-the-bytecode-alliance), recently added an early preview of an API for [.NET Core](https://docs.microsoft.com/en-us/dotnet/core), Microsoft's free, open-source, and cross-platform application runtime.
 This API enables developers to programmatically load and execute WebAssembly code directly from their .NET programs.

 .NET Core is already a cross-platform runtime, so why should .NET developers pay any attention to WebAssembly?

-There are several reasons to be excited about WebAssembly if you're a .NET developer:
+There are several reasons to be excited about WebAssembly if you're a .NET developer, such as sharing the same executable code across platforms, being able to securely isolate untrusted code, and having a seamless interop experience with the upcoming WebAssembly interface types proposal.

 ### Share more code across platforms

 .NET assemblies can already be built for cross-platform use, but using a *native library* (for example, a library written in C or Rust) can be difficult because it requires native interop and distributing a platform-specific build of the library for each supported platform.

-However, if the native library were compiled to WebAssembly, the same WebAssembly module could be used across many different platforms and programming environments, including .NET; this would simplify the distribution of the library code.
+However, if the native library were compiled to WebAssembly, the same WebAssembly module could be used across many different platforms and programming environments, including .NET; this would simplify the distribution of the library and the applications that depend on it.

 ### Securely isolate untrusted code